 The margin in a forex account is often referred to as a performance bond, because it is not borrowed money but only the amount of equity needed to ensure that you can cover your losses.
 In most forex transactions, nothing is actually being bought or sold, only the agreements to buy or sell are exchanged, so borrowing is unnecessary.
 Thus, no interest is charged for using leverage.
 So if you buy $100,000 worth of currency, you are not depositing $2,000 and borrowing $98,000 for the purchase.
 The $2,000 is to cover your losses.
 Thus, buying or selling currency is like buying or selling futures rather than stocks.

 The margin requirement can be met not only with money, but also with profitable open positions.
 The equity in your account is the total amount of cash and the amount of unrealized profits in your open positions minus the losses in your open positions.

 Total Equity = Cash + Open Position Profits - Open Position Losses

 Your total equity determines how much margin you have left, and if you have open positions, total equity will vary continuously as market prices change.
 Thus, it is never wise to use 100% of your margin for trades—otherwise, you may be subject to a margin call.
 In most cases, however, the broker will simply close out your largest money-losing positions until the required margin has been restored.

-Most brokers advertise leverage ratios, which are usually 100:1 for regular accounts and could go as high as 200:1 for some mini-accounts.
-Or, often, only the leverage is quoted, since the denominator of the leverage ratio is always 1.
+The leverage ratio is based on the notional value of the contract, using the value of the base currency, which is usually the domestic currency.
+For US traders, the base currency is USD.
+Often, only the leverage is quoted, since the denominator of the leverage ratio is always 1.
 The amount of leverage that the broker allows determines the amount of margin that you must maintain.
 Leverage is inversely proportional to margin, which can be summarized by the following 2 formulas:

 Margin = 1/Leverage